nowitsabby/dark-rpg-nextjs/assets/srd/navigators/houses.md

 #### Lore of the Wanderer
 The Navigator has an ingrained affinity with passage between distant and uncharted stars and gains the Talented (Navigation (Warp)) Talent.
 #### A Taste for the Warp
 Living in constant contact with the veil between real space and the warp, the Navigator can read it like few others.
-The Navigator can spend a Fate Point to automatically succeed in using a Navigator power; if degrees of success are relevant to the effects of the power, he will succeed by 1d5 degrees of success with 5 counting as 0 degrees of success.
+The Navigator can spend a Fate Point to automatically succeed in using a Navigator power; if degrees of success are relevant to the effects of the power, she will succeed by 1d5 degrees of success with 5 counting as 0 degrees of success.
 #### Scorn of Dirt Dwellers
 Those that have roamed the void for so long feel uncomfortable in the cultures of dirt dwellers and usually cannot wait to return to space.
-Whenever the Navigator is on a planetary body and must deal with locals he suffers a –10 to all Fellowship tests and skills based on Fellowship.
+Whenever the Navigator is on a planetary body and must deal with locals she suffers a –10 to all Fellowship tests and skills based on Fellowship.
 #### Initial Mutation
 Navigators from a Nomadic House begin play with a single Navigator Mutation rolled randomly from Table Navigator Mutations.
 They may develop additional mutations as normal when they acquire new Navigator Powers or increase their mastery of existing powers.